 The following article gives information about the heart and some information regarding natural heart strengtheners.

 Heart research is being carried out continually and many natural health boosters and benefits are being discovered.
 It is well known that garlic helps to promote a healthy heart.
-Well this is just the start.
+Well, this is just the start.

-As part of our regular newsletter there will be examples of successful alternative heart helpers.
+As part of our regular newsletter, there will be examples of successful alternative heart helpers.

 A healthy heart and avoiding heart disease

-It is a degenerative disease of the arteries characterised by patchy thickening of the inner lining of the arterial walls, caused by deposits of fatty material.
-This eventually hardens and partially blocks the artery, causing the formation of a blood clot behind it.
-Generally this condition worsens with age, and is most dangerous when the arteries supplying blood to the heart and brain are affected.
+It is a degenerative disease of the arteries characterised by patchy thickening of the inner lining of the arterial walls.
+It is often caused by deposits of fatty material.
+This eventually hardens and partially blocks the artery, usually causing the formation of a blood clot behind it.
+Generally, this condition worsens with age, and is most dangerous when the arteries supplying blood to the heart and brain are affected.

 Internally, cayenne stimulates the heart, regulating the blood flow and strengthening the arteries and capillaries.
-If you want to get your blood flowing, and your face red with blood take cayenne tincture.
+If you want to get your blood flowing, and your face red with blood, take cayenne tincture.
 It will not only get the blood pumped around your body, but it will strengthen your heart and clear your arteries.
 Cayenne can also be used externally for poor circulation and on unbroken chilblains, Cayenne is a wonderful herb.

 For a healthy heart eat plenty of Garlic.
 Garlic has long been known to help prevent heart disease and reduce the risk of atherosclerosis.
 It also helps to reduce high blood pressure.
 Modern research has shown that regular intake of garlic lowers cholesterol levels in the blood, and reduces blood clotting in blood vessels, making it particularly useful for coronary/artery disease.
 Garlic can be taken in food or for higher strength in the form of a tincture.

 Hawthorn has a well-established and well-deserved reputation as a heart tonic.
-The ancient Greeks and Romans considered its blossom a symbol of joy and hope, and made it into wedding bouquet.
+The ancient Greeks and Romans considered its blossom to be a symbol of joy and hope, and made it into wedding bouquet.
 Today it is particularly valued for its strengthening and normalising effect on the heart.

 In medical studies and research work, the berries lowered blood pressure by helping to dilate clogged and hardened arteries.
-It also increases the hearts ability to cope with a loss of oxygen, which is what happens when clogged coronary arteries reduce the heart's blood supply.
+It also increases the heart's ability to cope with a loss of oxygen, which is what happens when clogged coronary arteries reduce the heart's blood supply.

 The flowers help to strengthen weak or ageing hearts.
 Hawthorn also eases the painful chest-constriction characteristic of angina, and can help to regularise an erratic heartbeat.
-While hawthorn obviously won't help every kind of heart problem, it can be of therapeutic value for some.
+Whilst hawthorn obviously won't help every kind of heart problem, it can be of therapeutic value for some.
 Hawthorn can be taken as a tincture: one tsp in a little water daily, or as a tea made from flowering tops or a decoction of the berries.

-Valepotriates is one of the active ingredients of valerian root, have been shown to calm the central nervous system acting as a natural sedative.
-A natural stress reliever.
-This has beneficial effects for the heart, as well as calming the heart, it helps with palpitations.
+Valepotriates is one of the active ingredients in valerian root.
+This has been shown to calm the central nervous system as it seems to act as a natural sedative.
+It has been shown to be a natural stress reliever.
+This has beneficial effects on the heart, as well as calming the heart, it helps with palpitations.
 It has also shown to help lower blood pressure.